The thrill of color.

 Using color gradation in tapestry is one of my specialties.
 I teach a workshop on this subject but I always wish for more time to explore the material more carefully.
 This online course gives us the time to do that.

 What does Color Gradation Techniques include?

-- The ability to ask questions on every page of the platform about anything in the course.
-I will reply within 24 hours!
+The ability to ask questions on every page of the platform about anything in the course if you are in the full version of the course.

 WHO THIS COURSE IS FOR

 people who have a basic understanding of how tapestry weaving works

 anyone who wants to increase their knowledge about ways to move and grade color using yarn in tapestry technique

 people who have a commitment to practicing their weaving